Nykredit/parameter-management-platform/pmp-client/README.md

 ### End-to-end tests

 End-to-end tests are written using [Playwright](https://playwright.dev/).
-E2E tests are located in the `tests` directory, and are named in camelCase with the `test` suffix, e.g. `e2e/myTest.test.ts`.
+E2E tests are located in the `tests` directory.